 Our verdict: SaaS

 Both SaaS and on-premises are scalable, are easy to configure and have technical flexibility.
-SaaS however is more flexible for the end user as there are no limitations when it comes to access apart from a working Internet connection.
-The software can be accessed from multiple devices, from any where in the world.
-On-premises solutions deliver proven integration capabilities and a stronger tool set for customization.
-Therefore both models have differing benefits but cancel each other out.
+SaaS however is more flexible for the end user as there are no limitations when it comes to access, apart from a working Internet connection.
+SaaS software can be accessed from multiple devices via SaaS applications, from anywhere in the world.
+On-premises solutions however, deliver proven integration capabilities and a stronger tool set for customization.
+Therefore, both models have differing benefits that cancel each other out.

 Our verdict: Draw